Studio Arts, Painting & Drawing (MFA)

 Why pursue a Master of Fine Arts in Studio Arts, Painting and Drawing?

-The MFA in Studio Arts is a professional, terminal degree.
+The MFA in Studio Arts is a terminal degree.
 The MFA program appeals to practicing artists who wish to refine personal content and forms through critical inquiry.
 Alumni are recognized as multidisciplinary artist-researchers working at the vanguard of their respective practices.

 The three-year, full-time Painting and Drawing concentration champions an intensive, studio-based approach to learning and research.